What Is a Gantt Chart? The Complete Guide for Project Managers (2026)

 Common Gantt Chart Mistakes

-1. Too much detail — A Gantt chart with 300 tasks is a maintenance nightmare.
-Summarize, group, and only detail the current phase.
+- Too much detail.
+A Gantt chart with 300 tasks is a maintenance nightmare.
+Summarise, group, and only detail the current phase.

-2. Ignoring the critical path — If you don't know your critical path, you're guessing about what matters.
+- Ignoring the critical path.
+If you don't know your critical path, you're guessing about what matters.
 Every Gantt chart should highlight it.

-3. No baselines — Without a baseline, you can't measure schedule performance.
+- No baselines.
+Without a baseline, you can't measure schedule performance.
 Set one before work starts.

-4. Treating it as static — A Gantt chart is a living document.
+- Treating it as static.
+A Gantt chart is a living document.
 If you create it once and never update it, it's art, not a management tool.

-5. Overcomplicating dependencies — Start with FS dependencies.
+- Overcomplicating dependencies.
+Start with FS dependencies.
 Add SS, FF, and SF only when they genuinely reflect real-world constraints.
-Unnecessary dependencies over-constrain the schedule.
+Unnecessary dependencies over-constrain the schedule and create false critical paths.

-Onplana offers full-featured Gantt charts with all four dependency types, critical path analysis, baseline tracking, and AI-powered scheduling — starting with a free plan.
+Onplana offers full-featured Gantt charts with all four dependency types, critical path analysis, baseline tracking, and AI-powered scheduling, starting with a free plan and a one-click .mpp migration path for teams leaving Microsoft Project Online.
 Create your first Gantt chart →

 Ready to make the switch?